bnoguchi/everyauth/README.md

 ## Installation

+If you are using Connect 1.x or Express 2.x, install via:

     $ npm install everyauth

+If you are using Express 3.x, install via:

+    $ npm install git://github.com/bnoguchi/everyauth.git#express3

 ## Quick Start
 Using everyauth comes down to just 2 simple steps if using Connect